dantemogrim/dante-wiki/content/posts/10-installing-fnm-on-your-mac-fish-shell.md

 ---
-title: Installing FNM on Your Mac using Fish Shell
+title: Installing FNM on Your Mac
 description: FNM (Fast Node Manager) explained and how to get started.
 author:
   emoji: 🌀